Aliases for RPS18 Gene

 GeneCards Summary for RPS18 Gene

 RPS18 (Ribosomal Protein S18) is a Protein Coding gene.
 Diseases associated with RPS18 include Bowen-Conradi Syndrome.
-Among its related pathways are Viral mRNA Translation and Influenza Viral RNA Transcription and Replication.
+Among its related pathways are Viral mRNA Translation and Transport to the Golgi and subsequent modification.
 GO annotations related to this gene include nucleic acid binding and RNA binding.

 UniProtKB/Swiss-Prot for RPS18 Gene